 Medicare in Maine is health insurance for Americans aged 65 and older.
 You must be a legal U.S. citizen, or have been a legal resident for at least five years.

-Original Medicare (Parts A and B)Original Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Original Medicare (Parts A and B)Original Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). provides some hospital and medical coverage.
-Medicare AdvantageMedicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+Medicare AdvantageMedicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
 This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). in Maine combines the coverage you’d get from Parts A and B and bundles them with other services.
 This can include Part DMedicare Prescription Drug Plan (Part D) is prescription drug coverage for people enrolled in Medicare.
 Part D is optional and is offered by private insurance companies..

 The cost of Medicare in Maine starts with standard costs but is adjusted based on details like income and work history.
 Not enrolling on time can also cause your costs to increase.